Putting the Community-Engaged Research Framework into Practice

 Strategy 3.1: Collaboratively Select a Study Design That Is Responsive to Community Context

 - Select study designs that community partners have found successful.
-For example, mixed methods approaches or infrequently used research methods like photovoice, ethnographic studies, social listening, community mapping, or storytelling.
+For example, use mixed methods approaches that capture not just the extent of a belief, opinion, or need, but also individual voices, stories, and context to explain nuances and trends.
+Beyond surveys, interviews, and focus groups, consider other research methods like photovoice, ethnographic studies, social listening, community mapping, or storytelling.

 TOOL: QUESTIONS TO CONSIDER